Skip to main content Skip to navigation

 ComplyAdvantage’s specialist AML solutions include intuitive features to help firms identify and mitigate UBO-related risks, including:

-• Company screening and customer screening: Market-leading proprietary databases allow firms to screen efficiently for adverse media, PEP status, and sanctions or enforcement actions, allowing them to assess risk levels and take appropriate action.
+• Company Screening and Customer Screening: Market-leading proprietary databases enable firms to efficiently screen for adverse media, PEP status, and sanctions or enforcement actions, allowing them to assess risk levels and take appropriate action.

-• Transaction monitoring: Our transaction monitoring solution has an extensive rules library of AML/CFT typologies, complete customizability, and scalability to billions of transactions, helping FIs to detect suspicious transaction patterns easily.
+• Transaction Monitoring: Our transaction monitoring solution features an extensive rules library of AML/CFT typologies, complete customization, and scalability to billions of transactions, helping FIs easily detect suspicious transaction patterns.

-• Ongoing monitoring: By continually monitoring information relating to customers and companies, firms can quickly capture and act on any changes in their risk profiles.
+• Ongoing Monitoring: By continually monitoring customer and company information, firms can quickly capture and act on changes to their risk profiles.

 Manage UBO risks with enhanced company screening